bhavin-devmurari/game-board-react-client/README.md

 - Download or clone repo of the [backend application](https://github.com/bhavin-devmurari/game-board-api).

+- Follow README file steps of the [back-end repo](https://github.com/bhavin-devmurari/game-board-api)

-- Update allowed origin and put [Local URL]("http://localhost:3000/") or port number where react app will run.
+- Update allowed origin and put [React Local URL]("http://localhost:3000/") or port number where react app will run.

-- Run the backend, by default running on port 9000.
+- Run the backend.
+By default back-end running on port 9000.

 ### `Front-end or react requirements`